Vyral/base-template/_posts/2018-05-22-how-home-staging-can-make-or-break-a-listing.md

 {% include pullquote.html %}

-**Professional stagers stay on top of current trends, because what appealed to buyers 10 years ago is not necessarily effective today**.
+**Professional stagers stay on top of current trends because what appealed to buyers 10 years ago is not necessarily effective today**.
 Of course, not all buyers will have the same interests and tastes.
 Professional stagers have an extensive knowledge of what is attractive to various demographics.
 With that being said, it is no wonder why having the help of a professional stager is so important.
 Nevertheless, some still question whether hiring a stager is worth it.

 If you are still unsure, consider the following statistic: 77% of agents believe it is easier for potential buyers to see how a given room can, or should, be used.
 Vacant rooms look smaller and make it more difficult for buyers to see past flaws.
 A staged home, on the other hand, could entice buyers to spend eight times longer during showings.
 This gives buyers the opportunity to really fall in love with the home.